Save on pet insurance for your pet

-Does your dog seem like he is scratching himself all over far more than you think he should be?
-Dry skin is a far more common condition in dogs than most people suspect.
-While there are a number of treatments available to help cure the itchiness, shedding, and dry flaky skin, your dog will appreciate it far more if you can prevent this problem before it becomes severe.
+Is your dog scratching more than you think they should be?
+Dry and irritated skin is a far more common condition in dogs than most people suspect.
+While there are a number of treatments available to help cure the itchiness, shedding, and dry flaky skin, it is ideal to prevent this problem before it becomes severe.

-As a pet owner, your main role is to ensure your dog remains happy and healthy throughout his life.
-While dry skin might not seem to be a very serious problem, left untreated it can lead to a range of more serious conditions.
-Bear in mind that it is only natural for dogs to scratch themselves from time to time, it is only when the dog starts to scratch incessantly that you should check his skin for any signs of dryness or other problems such as parasites, allergies, or exposure to plants like nettles that leave behind a nasty, itchy rash.
+As a pet owner, your main role is to ensure your dog remains happy and healthy throughout their life.
+While dry skin may not seem to be a serious problem, left untreated it can lead to a range of consequential conditions.
+Bear in mind that it is only natural for dogs to scratch themselves from time to time.
+When your dog starts to scratch incessantly, check their skin for signs of dryness or other problems such as parasites, allergies, or exposure to plants like nettles that leave behind a nasty, itchy rash.

-There are a number of causes of dry skin on dogs, most of which can be easily prevented or addressed to ensure your dog does not have to suffer from constant itching that is going to drive him crazy.
-Bear in mind that constant scratching can lead to broken skin and a high risk of both fungal and bacterial infections.
+There are a number of causes of dry skin on dogs, most of which can be easily prevented or addressed to ensure your dog does not have to suffer from constant itchiness.
+Bear in mind that persistent scratching can lead to broken skin and a high risk of both fungal and bacterial infections.

 There are times when your dog's dry skin may be an indication of a much bigger problem.
 The two most common metabolic diseases that are known to cause canine dry skin are Cushing's disease and hypothyroidism.
 With both of these conditions, the dry skin is frequently accompanied by dry brittle hair, a loss of hair, and possibly serious skin infections.
 Cancer and a variety of autoimmune diseases can also cause your dog to have dry skin.